glenrobson/SimpleAnnotationServer/README.md

 # SimpleAnnotationServer
-This is an Annotation Server which is compatiable with [IIIF](http://iiif.io) and [Mirador](https://github.com/IIIF/mirador).
+This is an Annotation Server which is compatible with [IIIF](http://iiif.io) and [Mirador](https://github.com/IIIF/mirador).
 This Annotation Server includes a copy of Mirador so you can get started creating annotations straight away.
 The annotations are stored as linked data in an [Apache Jena](https://jena.apache.org/) triple store.

 ## Getting Started